-Currently, no staff are 'clinically extremely vulnerable' or of a BAME background.
+Currently, there are no CEV staff members.
 An individual Risk Assessment is in place for staff who are 'clinically vulnerable' (CV) and pregnant.
+No staff are currently from a BAME background.
 Given the change in the school Covid risk assessment for the Autumn term, risk assessments for all vulnerable staff will be reviewed.
 Reviews will also take place if there is an outbreak within the school.